jessnguyen9/Ames-Housing-Machine-Learning-Project/README.md

 * Testing R-Squared: 0.9397
 * Mean Squared Error: 0.0695

-Residual Analysis: Residuals represent the difference between actual and predicted sale prices.
-A residual plot helps verify model assumptions and identify potential areas for improvement.
+These results indicate that the linear regression model explains about 94% of the variance in home prices, making it a strong baseline predictor.
+However, there were some residual errors, indicating room for improvement.

+Residual Analysis: Residuals (differences between predicted and actual values) should ideally be randomly distributed.
+The plot below shows some patterns, suggesting that a more complex model might improve accuracy.

 ![image](https://github.com/gmitt98/Ames-Housing-ML/assets/11577627/3d3991b7-f9a5-4ba6-a77d-6c0e096e8d79)